skarab7/myapp-chefspec-example/README.md

 ## How to run chefspec:

-- first time and every time you change the cookbook dependences (slow):
+- run berks before running chefspec (notice: it is slow):

       make run_cookbook_rspec

-- every time (we skip running berks, so it is extremely fast):
+- does not run berks, so it is extremely fast, notice: after changing cookbook dependencies, you need to run: **berks vendor**:

       make run_cookbook_fast_rspec

 ## Supported Platforms